sethfacade/NoteTaking-App/README.md

 It will be on localhost:3000

 To not run locally, you can install the extension live server and right click on index.html inside public folder and press open with live server

+** NOTES ON EDIT FUNCTION**
+To edit, press the pen icon
+To save changes, press the pen icon again